philosoralphter/Rate_Limiter/README.md

 ##API Rate Limiter
-This is an npm module that will allow you to instantiate a RateLimiter object in your server.
-The object exposes the public methods documented below to be used for
+This is an npm module that will allow you to instantiate a RateLimiter object in your node.js or io.js server.
+The object exposes the public methods documented below and is designed to be used for rate limiting incoming or outgoing API calls.
+Rate limiter is designed to be fast and scalable, so it uses a redis database to keep track of requests per user and globally.

 ###Installation and Dependencies
 Place the APIRateLimiter folder into your project folder, or use npm: